 IMO Number: 9676216

 Designed by ULSTEIN, 'Seaway Moxie' (previously: 'Siem Moxie') is an Installation Support Vessel/Service Operation Vessel developed and purpose-built for the offshore wind sector.
-Main services/duties:
+With an active motion-compensated personnel transfer gangway, the main services/duties are:

 - Support of installation, repair and maintenance services on fixed offshore structures and other offshore installed assets